Ashishsharma731/DeleteUser-Task/README.md

 1. Overmint: Find a way to mint 5 NFTs
 2. DeleteUser: The deployer has deposited 1 ether into the contract.
 Find a way to steal this money from the contract

-You must use only the `attackerWallet` to make transactions and both of them require you to make **NOT MORE** than 1 transaction for the attack.
+You must use only the `attackerWallet` to make transactions and both challenges require you to make **NOT MORE** than 1 transaction for the attack.

 # How to submit
 Clone this repo or fork it to make neccessary changes and then put it up on your GitHub profile.
 Share the link of your repo via email.